aibolem/RAMDanceToolkitwiki/about-Hakoniwa.md

 Each has project files for OSX/Windows development, Arduino source code, and a schematic file.

-RAMDanceToolkit assume 2 scenes for a hakoniwa. first one is for controlling a hakoniwa, which we call Hakoniwa. this scene Analyze motion data and use specific movement of bodies, and control Hakoniwa. in example projects, this scene show a realtime visualization for dancers to understand how their motion can affect hakoniwa.
+RAMDanceToolkit assume 2 scenes for a hakoniwa. first one is for controlling a hakoniwa, which we call Hakoniwa. this scene analyze motion data and use specific movement of bodies, and control hakoniwa. in example projects, this scene show a realtime visualization for dancers to understand how their motion can affect hakoniwa.

 Second one is for showing a visualization using data from Hakoniwa via OSC from Arduino/Sensors or Video analysis, which we call HakoViz.
 HakoViz is not always needed to use Hakoniwa.

 ### Video analysis and sensors

-To obserb Hakoniwa, there're mainly 2 ways. one is using Camera, the other is using other sensers.
+To observe Hakoniwa, there're mainly 2 ways. one is using Camera, the other is using other sensors.
 CameraUnit in `RAM-Root/apps/` is for video analysis to analyze Hakoniwa.
 Please check `ram-root/apps/CameraUnit/readme.md` for the usage.

-data from sensers on hakoniwas go in Arduino and is sent via OSC message to a computer where RAMDanceToolkit is running.
+data from sensors on hakoniwas go in Arduino and is sent via OSC message to a computer where RAMDanceToolkit is running.
 Port number can be the same as the number you set in ramInitialize(int port) in setup() in testApp.cpp. and you can use ramOscReceiveTag to get OSC message with registered address in your scene.

 for example, in .h & .cpp files for a scene,